 - Receive and record cash, checks, and vouchers

-- Put costs as well as income into the software, assigning each to an appropriate account
+- Enter amounts into the software, assigning each entry to an appropriate account

-- Produce reports, such as balance sheets (costs compared to income), income statements, and totals by account
+- Produce balance sheets (costs compared to income) and income statements

 - Check figures, postings, and reports for accuracy